raspberrypilearning/cd-my-favourite-celebrity/en/step_7.md

-## Embedding YouTube videos in our webpage
+## Including YouTube videos in our webpage

 YouTube provides an easy way for you to include its videos in your webpage.
 Adding elements from other online sources is called **embedding**.
 Let's include a video about our celebrity.
 I'm adding a video from Maddie Moates YouTube channel but you could add an interview, music video or movie trailer with your favourite celebrity.